 What is Service-Learning?

 Service-Learning is a teaching and learning method in which students provide meaningful service in the community to help them better understand what they are learning in their courses.
-Service-Learning focuses on critical thinking, problem solving, personal development, and community responsibility.
-Service-Learning courses typically require 40 hours of direct service and to complement the coursework throughout the semester.
+Service-Learning focuses on critical thinking, problem-solving, personal development, and community responsibility.
+Service-Learning courses typically require 40 hours of direct service to complement the coursework throughout the semester.